Lou Engle: Abortion

+Views against homosexuality

+In 2008, Engle focused the attention of his prayer groups towards supporting California's Proposition 8, a California ballot proposition and a state constitutional amendment intended to ban same-sex marriage.

 In May 2010, Engle traveled to Uganda and organized a rally there through TheCall.
 During the rally, he praised the Ugandan government's efforts to combat homosexuality, and praised those promoting the Ugandan anti-homosexuality bill which called for life imprisonment or the death penalty for gays and lesbians with AIDS who engage in sexual relations.
 Prior to traveling to Uganda, Engle had released a statement condemning the penalties.
-Engle later stated that he opposes the Ugandan bill and says he was misunderstood while on the platform in Uganda.
-He called for the church to examine its own sins and to oppose violence against homosexuals.

-Engle was featured in the 2006 film Jesus Camp, briefly in the 2012 film Call Me Kuchu and in the 2013 film God Loves Uganda.
+The Southern Poverty Law Center has placed Lou Engle on their "Hatewatch Extremist" list due to his remarks supporting Uganda's bill to criminalize homosexuality and comparing the struggle over gay rights to the "Civil War."

+GLAAD has added Engle to their Accountability Project, a catalog of politicians, commentators, organization heads, religious leaders, and legal figures, who have allegedly used their platforms, influence and power to spread misinformation and harm LGBTQ people.

+Anti-Muslim comments

 Following anti-Islamic comments at a 2018 Singapore conference hosted by Cornerstone Community Church, the Singapore Ministry of Home Affairs opened an investigation into Engle's inflammatory rhetoric.
 Organizers apologized to local Muslim leaders, and pledged not to invite Engle back to speak.

 Personal life

 Engle and his wife Therese have seven children.
 He is known for his gravelly voice, cheerful demeanor, and vigorous rocking back and forth while praying and speaking.
+Engle wrote the foreword of the book The Magnificent Jesus (volume 1).

+Filmography

+Engle's filmography includes being featured in the 2006 film Jesus Camp, briefly in the 2012 film Call Me Kuchu and in the 2013 film God Loves Uganda.